-Of the many spectacular things to see around Rogers County, one of the most impressive has to be the
+Of the many spectacular things to see in Rogers County, one of the most impressive, has to be the

 Galloway's unique style soon caught the eye of Sand Springs founder and philanthropist Charles Page in 1914.
 The discovery led to a long relationship between the two, beginning with Galloway's employment as a manual arts instructor at the Sand Springs Home.
-He spent the next 20 years teaching boys woodworking in the Children Home orphanage in Sand Springs, Oklahoma.
-In 1937, he retired to the property where the park sits today in Foyil, Oklahoma.
+Galloway spent the next 20 years teaching boys woodworking in the Children Home Orphanage in Sand Springs, Oklahoma.
+In 1937, Galloway retired to the property where the Totem Pole Park sits today in Foyil, Oklahoma.